Aakib-Mansuri/Jewellery_Shop/README.md

 		Item\Category Page total item view, edit or delete.
 		Item\Category Page Add item.
 		User details Page display all users and their details.
-		Queries Page diplay all query and contac details.
+		Queries Page display all query and contact details.
 		Order Page display all orders and details.